Online Booking Software and Keyless Technology for Serviced Apartments

 Proof selection and client feedback managed outside the studio workflow

 The photographer delivers a gallery, the client sends an email listing image numbers they want edited or printed, and the photographer cross-references that list against the gallery manually.
 Feedback on specific images requires email threads.
 Nothing is captured in the system.This process adds two to four hours of admin per session.
-According to Zenfolio's 2024 State of the Photography Industry Report (surveying over 4,500 photographers globally), 22% of photographers spend more than half their working hours on administrative tasks including contracts, invoicing, client communications, and file organisation, rather than on billable photography work.
+According to Zenfolio's 2026 State of the Photography Industry Report (surveying nearly 5,000 photographers across 90+ countries), 22% of photographers spend more than half their working hours on administrative tasks including contracts, invoicing, client communications, and file organisation, rather than on billable photography work.
 It also delays print orders because the client has to take an extra step outside the gallery.
 Every extra step costs revenue.In-gallery proofing lets the client mark favourites, leave per-image comments, and submit a final selection without sending a single email.
 The photographer receives a notification and sees the choices in the dashboard.

 Second shooter and assistant scheduling managed through informal messages